-For both CMP IVc and V, sediment samples should be collected from stations located in four discrete areas, with two stations in each area.
-The areas should be located at increasing distances from the disposal operations (ie. Near Field, Mid Field, Capped Pits and Far Field).
-For CMP V, sediment samples should also be collected from the Ma Wan station MW1.
+Sediment samples should be collected from stations located in four discrete areas, with two stations in each area.
+The areas should be located at increasing distances from the disposal operations (i.e. Capped Pits, Near Field, Mid Field, and Far Field).
+Sediment samples should also be collected from the Ma Wan station MW1.
+Alternative monitoring stations shall be adopted upon finish capping works at Vd as specified in Table 4.2.
 For cumulative impacts monitoring parameters (a) to (g) in Section 4.4.1 will be analysed.